qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/low_level/tutorial_web_developers.rst

 Creating an element comes along with specifying attributes, too, in a good JS manner by having the second argument as a object literal with attribute names and values.
 The same style is for the method `qx.bom.element.Style.setStyles() <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.bom.element.Style~setStyles>`__, where we specify in a single call all the styles we want for the element.

-Adding a ``mouseout`` event is similar to the click event, so we don't repeat it here.
+The menu gets hidden when we move the mouse out of it.
+Adding a ``mouseout`` event is similar to the click event, so we don't repeat it here because there aren't many differences between browsers.

 This concludes the low-level tutorial, where we hoped to show some of the benefits you get when using qooxdoo in low-level applications.